techfolios/techfolios.github.io/docs/user-guide/local-installation.md

 ![](/img/user-guide/jekyll-quick-start-page.png)

 Make sure you can see this page after running `bundle exec jekyll serve`.
 Once you can, then you know you have successfully installed Jekyll.

+Now that you have GitHub Desktop, an editor, and Jekyll, let's see how to build and view your professional portfolio locally.